 Recommended vaccinations are suggested to protect the health of travellers during their trip and to prevent the spread of infectious diseases across borders.

-- Selective vaccinations are suggested for people going on specific trips such as visiting rural areas, taking part in working assignments, or planning long-term travel, where they are at higher risk of contracting vaccine-preventable diseases than traditional travellers.
+Selective vaccinations are suggested for people going on specific trips such as visiting rural areas, taking part in work assignments, or planning long-term travel, where they are at higher risk of contracting vaccine-preventable diseases than traditional travellers.

-- We recommend getting immunized 6 to 8 weeks in advance.
+We recommend getting immunized 6 to 8 weeks in advance.
 This allows your body to build antibodies (immunity) against infections.
-Some vaccines are given in two or three doses and you may have to visit a travel health clinic more than once.
+Some vaccines are given in 2 or 3 doses and you may have to visit a travel health clinic or healthcare practitioner more than once.

-- Yes.
-However, this may cause severe soreness.
-We recommend being vaccinated in your home country since vaccines at your destination may not be suitable or safe.
+Yes.
+However, this may cause soreness.
+We recommend getting vaccinated in your home country since vaccines at your destination may not be suitable or safe.
 Be aware of the risk of counterfeit and poor quality medications abroad.

 Travel health clinics set their own fees.
-They usually charge a consultation fee in addition to the price of each vaccine.
+They usually charge a consultation fee in addition to the price of each travel vaccine.

 Check with your national public health agency for travel health clinic listings in other countries.

-- An endemic area is a region or country where an infection is continously transmitted within the population.
-It can be occurring at low, intermittent or high levels.
+An endemic area is a region or country where an infection is continuously transmitted within the population.
+It can be occurring at low, intermittent, or high levels.

 If you could not find answers to your questions, please contact us.